 The Edge-level Query:

-The edge-level local k-truss community query requires infor- mation of finest granularity as it needs to explore the inner edge-level structure of a k-truss community.
-Our bottom level index contains the detailed triangle connectivity information that makes such queries possible.
-To process a k-truss com- munity query, we first locate the target k-truss communities with the top level index and then compute query results using edge-level details provided by the bottom level index.
+The edge-level local k-truss community query requires information regarding the finest granularity as it needs to explore the inner edge-level structure of a k-truss community.
+Our bottom-level index contains the detailed triangle connectivity information that makes such queries possible.
+To process a k-truss community query, we first locate the target k-truss communities using the top-level index and then compute the query results using edge-level details provided by the bottom-level index.